-If you are connecting to an Oracle database that has Secure Sockets Layer (SSL) enabled, you can configure the driver to connect to an SSL-enabled socket.
-To do this, you need to provide the TNS name defined in the Oracle client configuration file named tnsnames.ora.
+If you are connecting to an Oracle server that has Secure Sockets Layer (SSL) enabled, you can configure the driver to connect to an SSL-enabled socket.
+When connecting to a server over SSL, the driver supports identity verification between the client and the server.